PantalaLabs/BionicGlove/README.md

 ![prototype](/pictures/IMG-0934-small.jpg)

 16/06/2023 Update
-* piece of EVA between the main board and the hand to add some comfort
+* piece of EVA between the main board and the hand to add some comfort for long time use
 * cover to protect the components and make it look more minimalist

 ![cover](/pictures/cover.jpg) | ![eva](/pictures/eva.jpg)